ShubhiJain67/LeetCode/README.md

 LeetCode 1267 : Count Servers that Communicate (65_Medium)

 LeetCode 1276 : Number of Burgers with No Waste of Ingredients (73_Medium)

+LeetCode 1277 : Count Square Submatrices with All Ones (182_Medium)

 LeetCode 1281 : Subtract the Product and Sum of Digits of an Integer (74_Easy)